SSoelvsten/bdd-benchmark/README.md

 > Given N, then how many hamiltonian paths can a single Knight do across a chess
 > board of size (N/2)x(N-N/2)?

+Optionally, you can pick the type of tours to be computed:

+- `OPEN`: All hamiltonian path, i.e. one does not need to end back at the start.
+- `CLOSED`: Only a hamiltonian cycles.

 The ZDD encoding is based on [[Bryant2021](#references)].
 We represent all O(N<sup>4</sup>) states, i.e. position and time, as a separate variable; a transition relation then encodes the legal moves between two time steps.
 By intersecting moves at all time steps we obtain all paths.
 On-top of this, hamiltonian constraints are added and finally the size of the set of Knight's Tours is obtained.

-You may provide an option `-o` to choose the type of tours of interest: `OPEN` tours, i.e. a hamiltonian path, or only `CLOSED` ones, i.e. a hamiltonian cycle.

 **Statistics:**